 After I started my own business, it took me a few months to de-stress & evaluate my goals.
 Once I was ready, I drew up a list of requirements for myself as an entrepreneur.
 I thought about the work experiences I had had over the past 5 years and positioned myself in opposition to what I perceived as creativity-defeating practices.

-Recently I’ve decided to formalize my working practices into a series of statements.
+I decided to formalize my working practices into a series of statements.
 A manifesto, if you will.
-These are (thus far, in no particular order):
+These are thus far:

 Do good work and be nice to people.

 Focus exclusively on work and then focus for an equivalent period of time on exclusively not working.